-Retiree liabilities are based on actual retiree costs.
+Actuarial Standard of Practice 6 (ASOP 6) Section 3.7.7(c)(3) provides that unadjusted premium may be used as the basis for retiree liabilities if retiree premium rates are not subsidized by active premium rates.
+We evaluated active and retiree rates and determined that there is not likely to be a subsidy between active and retiree rates.
+Therefore, retiree liabilities are based on actual employer contributions.
 Liabilities for active participants are based on the first year costs shown below.
 Subsequent years' costs are based on first year costs adjusted for trend and limited by any District contribution caps.